Birthplace of Canada

 How to get there

-Located in downtown Gaspé, across the street from the Place Jacques Cartier shopping centre.
+The Birthplace of Canada is located at 179, montée de Wakeham (Route 198) in the centre of Gaspé, across the street from the Place Jacques Cartier shopping centre.
 Parking is available in the municipal parking area on Rue Harbour.

-Space for two buses to stop alongside the site on Route 198 (Montée de Wakeham).
+There is space for two buses to stop nearby, on Route 198.

 The site and all buildings are accessible to people with reduced mobility.